Key Takeaways

 Why Is Congress Focused on the PSHB Rollout?

+The implementation of the PSHB program is crucial, and Congress has numerous reasons for its involvement.
+The USPS’s transition involves separating postal workers and retirees from the FEHB and integrating them into a newly structured system that will operate under the PSHB umbrella.
+This is a monumental change that lawmakers are scrutinizing to ensure the USPS can manage its costs while maintaining benefit standards for its employees and retirees.
 The central concern for Congress is whether the PSHB program will effectively reduce the financial burden on the USPS while ensuring that employees and retirees experience minimal disruption.
 Given that the USPS has been facing financial difficulties for years, lawmakers see the PSHB as a potential tool to alleviate some of these strains.
 However, if mismanaged, the transition could lead to higher costs or reduced benefits—outcomes Congress is eager to avoid.

 What Do Lawmakers Expect from the USPS?